 Let’s face it, everyone wants to win; learning is sometimes a consequence of that end.
 The goal of always winning has saturated our society.
 Everyone wants to wave the trophy in the air.
 As educators, we need to promote the prize of learning because that is what our society needs.

 I am reminded of what I learned from Dr. John Kotter who talks about the loss that is inevitable if we stop short of getting our message out.
 I have lived this first hand.
-Our team typically exhausts the ideas of middle school students and parents step up.
-Parents guide the students through the process of how to bring an idea from a thought to an object.
-I reiterate the purpose of our team to remind students it is their job to determine how to get from idea to working robot through brainstorming, trial and error and using the engineering process.
+Our team typically exhausts their own ideas and eventually volunteers and parents step up.
+These adult mentors guide students through the process of how to bring an idea from a thought to an object.
+I reiterate the purpose of our team to remind students it’s their job to learn how to move their ideas from paper and whiteboard to working robot.
+We rely on brainstorming, trial and error and using the engineering process.

 What is becoming more apparent to me is the necessary trade-off team mentors make to stay true to the agenda of the BEST Robotics Competition.
 Education leaders must rub against the social norm of winning at all cost versus working for the sake of learning.
 The price is high.
 Teachers, and adult volunteers know the importance of learning from failure yet many adults won’t allow their children the experience.
-The scenario plays out on the course every year.
+The scenario plays out in competitions everywhere.

-As the team leader, I am willing to put friendship aside to grow the grit of students in my tutelage.
-It’s no secret why fewer people are stepping up to volunteer in programs like this.
-Aside from the frenzy of daily life, for many adults, the price of loosing social acceptance is too high a price for a prize that will never sit on the shelf.
-For some people, losing has no value.
+As the team leader, I’m willing to put friendship aside to grow the grit of students in my tutelage.
+It’s no secret why so few people volunteer in programs like this.
+Aside from the frenzy of daily life and a genuine shortage of time, for many adults, the price of loosing social acceptance is often too high a price for a prize that will never sit on the shelf.

 I am amazed by the ingenuity of the students on our team.
 As education leaders we must thicken our skin and be ready for the possibility of being less liked by our peers and push the agenda of learning over winning.
 Brilliant young minds are depending on us.